TeamHarTex/HarTex/README.md

 the source code released and updated frequently, is to allow others to understand the bot's inner workings and audit its fuctionality.
 You *can* run a local instance of HarTex for your server (but **NOT** a public version).

-### Self-Hosting Agreement

-- You may not use the HarTex logo or name within derivative bots;
-- You may not host a public version of HarTex;
-- You may not charge money for the usage of *your* instance of HarTex; and
-- You may not provide support for *your* instance of HarTex.

 ## HarTex Development

 ### Can I Contribute?